barklyprotects/homebrew-barkly/projects/kubernetes/README.md

 Tips
 ----

-We install kubectx which you should learn more about here: https://github.com/ahmetb/kubectx Aliases
+We install kubectx and kube-ps1 which you should learn more about here: https://github.com/ahmetb/kubectx

+Aliases
 -------
 As you can see in the `kops.sh` file we've setup some aliases to make it easy to switch between environments.